spicetify/docs/docs/development/api-wrapper/functions/get-font-style.md

 :::tip

-This function is used to provide backwards compatibility for older Spicetify extensions and custom apps that uses `main-type-` classes.
+This function is used to provide backwards compatibility for older Spicetify extensions and custom apps that use `main-type-` classes.

 Instead of using this function to get Spotify stylings, you can simply add the `main-type-<variant>` class to your element.